 Bob Barr, who represented the 7th District of Georgia in the U. S. House of Representatives from 1995 to 2003, serves as President and CEO of LEEF.
+In July 2019 Georgia Governor Brian Kemp appointed Bob to serve as a member of the state's Judicial Qualifications Commission.
 Barr also practices law in Atlanta, Georgia and is Chairman of Liberty Guard, Inc. a non-profit and non-partisan organization dedicated to protecting individual liberty.
 He also heads a consulting firm, Liberty Strategies, Inc., and is a registered Mediator and Arbitrator.

 Bob is a member of the Board of Directors for the National Rifle Association and the Interactive College of Technology, and has taught constitutional law at Atlanta’s John Marshall Law School and government at Kennesaw State University.
-He is a member of Tau Kappa Epsilon Fraternity and served as Chairman of the Fraternity’s Board of Directors from 2013-2015.
+He is a member of Tau Kappa Epsilon Fraternity, and currently chairs the Fraternity’s Ambassadors program on behalf of the TKE Foundation.

 Bob was appointed by President Reagan as the United States Attorney for the Northern District of Georgia (1986-90), and served as President of Southeastern Legal Foundation (1990-91).
 He was an official with the CIA from 1971-78.
 Additionally, he has served as an official member of the U.S. delegation at several United Nations conferences on firearms.